freelancer-amirhamza/freelancer-amirhamza/README.md

 - 👋 Hi, I’m @freelancer-amirhamza
 - 👀 I’m interested in freelancing
-- 🌱 I’m currently learning programing
+- 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on web developer
+- 💞️ I’m looking to collaborate with web developer
 - 📫 How to reach me ...

 <!---